columnflow/columnflow/docs/user_guide/plotting.md

 ```

-## Using you own plotting function
+## Using your own plotting function

-While all plotting tasks provide default plotting functions, which implement many parameters to
+While all plotting tasks provide default plotting functions which implement many parameters to
 customize the plot, it might be necessary to write your own plotting functions if you want to create
 a specific type of plot.
 In that case, you can simply write a function that follows the signature
 of all other plotting functions and call a plotting task with this function using the